huggingface/blog/speecht5.md

 The pre-nets and post-nets are specific to the data, meaning the pre-net for speech is different from the pre-net for text, and likewise the post-net for speech is different from the post-net for text.
 You can think of them as adapters that embed a particular type of data into the unified representation space.
 In addition, the pre-nets for the encoder are different from those for the decoder.

 During pre-training, all of the pre-nets and post-nets are used simultaneously.
 Fine-tuned models, however, only use the pre-nets and post-nets that are specific to the given task.
-For example, to use SpeechT5 for speech synthesis, you’d swap in the text encoder pre-net, the speech decoder pre-net, and the speech decoder post-net.
+For example, to use SpeechT5 for text-to-speech, you’d swap in the text encoder pre-net for the text inputs, and the speech decoder pre and post-nets for the speech outputs.

 After pre-training, the entire encoder-decoder backbone is fine-tuned on a single task.
 Even though the fine-tuned models start out using the same set of weights from the shared pre-trained model, the final versions are all quite different in the end.
 You can’t take a fine-tuned ASR model and swap out the pre-nets and post-net to get a working TTS model, for example.
 SpeechT5 is flexible, but not *that* flexible.

-## Text-to-speech for speech synthesis
+## Text-to-speech

 SpeechT5 is the **first text-to-speech model** we’ve added to 🤗 Transformers, and we plan to add more TTS models in the near future.

 For the TTS task, the model uses the following pre-nets and post-nets:

-- **Text encoder pre-net.** This is a simple network that uses an embedding layer to map text tokens to the hidden representations that the encoder expects.
+- **Text encoder pre-net.** A text embedding layer that maps text tokens to the hidden representations that the encoder expects.
 Similar to what happens in an NLP model such as BERT.

 - **Speech decoder pre-net.** This takes as input a log mel spectrogram and uses a sequence of linear layers to compress the spectrogram into hidden representations.
 This design is taken from the Tacotron 2 TTS model.